 The John and Eleanor Kirkpatrick Research Center is located on the first floor of the Oklahoma History Center.
 We are open to the public, and there is never a charge to visit the research facilities.
-Visit the Research Center to find books, photos, manuscripts, newspapers, audio, and video pertaining to American Indians, genealogy, and Oklahoma history.
+Visit the Research Center to find books, photographs, manuscripts, maps, newspapers, oral histories, audio, and video pertaining genealogy and Oklahoma history.

 - Please sign the guest register each time you visit.